mattetti/merb-book/book-content/en/7-deployment/1-passenger.markdown

 **Reference website:** [http://www.modrails.com/documentation/Users%20guide.html](http://www.modrails.com/documentation/Users%20guide.html){: .reference}

 [Phusion Passenger](http://www.modrails.com/) is an Apache Module for deploying Rack applications.
 As Merb is built on rack you can easily run it on Passenger and [Ruby Enterprise Edition](http://www.rubyenterpriseedition.com/).
-Ruby Enterprise Edition is version of Ruby 1.8.6 with improvemnets to Ruby's garbage collection which can typically reduce an applications memory footprint by 33%.
+Ruby Enterprise Edition is version of Ruby 1.8.6 with improvements to Ruby's garbage collection which can typically reduce an applications memory footprint by 33%.
 The following instructions are for Linux.

 ##Installing Ruby Enterprise Edition (REE)
 Ruby Enterprise Edition can be installed along side a version of Ruby you currently have installed as it will be installed into the <tt>/opt</tt> directory.